Bell-ringer: Small-arc swinging

 The swinging of bells through a small arc of movement does not allow the ringer to control the speed of the bell striking.
 Thus a number of bells rung together in this way results in an uncoordinated sound as the bells each swing at their own speed dictated by the physics of a simple pendulum.
 Sometimes the bells are spaced out, and sometimes they strike simultaneously.
 This randomness also occurs with motorised bells ringing together.
 This a common method of ringing where full-circle bells do not exist, and requires little skill.

-Historical hazards
+Safety

-In the Middle Ages, it was believed that the sound of a bell could disperse thunder.
-Many bell-ringers were electrocuted as a result.
+It has been asserted that the Middle Ages, it was believed that the sound of a bell could disperse thunder. and that many bell-ringers were electrocuted as a result.
 In France between the years 1753 and 1786, 103 bell-ringers were killed during thunderstorms as a result of holding on to wet bell ropes.
 The Parlement of Paris enforced an edict in 1786 to prohibit the practice.
 Deaths likely continued until the 19th century, when the lightning rod came into general use.

+A Spanish study measured the sound pressure levels at 120 dB inside a bell tower.
+Despite this, little occupational hearing damage was found in bell ringers, likely because of the sound being brief in duration.